VPWEM: Non-Markovian Visuomotor Policy with Working and Episodic Memory: Experiments

-Figure \ref{fig:mikasa} shows results on two memory-intensive tasks in the MIKASA \cite{cherepanov2025memory} benchmark.
+\textbf{Main Results.} Figure \ref{fig:mikasa} shows results on two memory-intensive tasks in the MIKASA \cite{cherepanov2025memory} benchmark.
 Our method not only significantly outperforms its fixed-context-window counterparts, but also surpasses state-of-the-art VLA baselines by more than 20\% on average.
 The key to this high success rate is that the compressed episodic memory provides sufficient information to the denoising network; merely scaling the policy while conditioning on a single frame is insufficient to solve such non-Markovian tasks.
-Figure \ref{fig:momart} shows results on the MoMaRT \cite{wong2022error} benchmark, where our proposed method achieves an average 5\% improvement over the baselines.
+Language-based (MemER) and image-based (BPP) summaries preserve enough information for the \textit{ShellGameTouch-v0} task, but remain insufficient to capture the long-range temporal dependencies required by the \textit{Long-Horizon Square} task.
+Figure \ref{fig:momart} shows results on the MoMaRT \cite{wong2022error} benchmark, where our proposed method achieves an average 5\% improvement over baselines.
 Note that we instantiate the proposed working and episodic memory mechanism in both baselines, DP and MaIL, and it consistently improves their performance.
-Figure \ref{fig:robomimic} demonstrates that our method performs on par with baselines on the (almost) Markovian Robomimic benchmark \cite{mandlekar2022matters}.
-Collectively, these results show that our proposed method effectively addresses the long-term memory challenge, particularly in non-Markovian tasks.
+Figure \ref{fig:momart} also demonstrates that our method performs on par with baselines on the (almost) Markovian Robomimic benchmark \cite{mandlekar2022matters}.
+Collectively, these results show that our proposed method effectively addresses the long-term memory challenge in non-Markovian tasks.

-Table \ref{tab:computation} compares the computational and storage costs of DP-PTP across different context lengths with those of DP-VPWEM on the unload-suboptimal task in the MoMaRT benchmark.
+\textbf{Computational Efficiency.} Table \ref{tab:computation} compares the computational and storage costs of DP-PTP across different context lengths with those of DP-VPWEM on the unload-suboptimal task in the MoMaRT benchmark.
 While the DP-PTP model size remains nearly constant, both training and inference time increase substantially as the context length grows, whereas the success rate improves only marginally and even degrades at the context length of 128.
 In contrast, the additional memory module in DP-VPWEM is lightweight (around 2.24M parameters) and introduces only modest computational and storage overhead, yet achieves a higher success rate (58.3\%) than all DP-PTP variants evaluated.
+Besides, the VLM in BPP and MemER introduces around 0.9s latency per query, which is much more computational expensive than the lightweight compressor in VPWEM.